untoldone/node-threaded-addon-emitter/readme.md

 The files are as follows:

 * generator.cc: Where we safely build emitter results on the event loop
-* async.cc: entry point for the addon plus a sample type to be emitted
+* async.cc: entry point for the addon, where the secondary thread is created, plus a sample type to be emitted
 * index.js: addon javascript interface to c code
 * demo.js: example usage of addon